elibenporat/boss/README.md

 <b>Ruby</b><br>
 [MLBStatsAPI](https://github.com/Fustrate/mlb_stats_api) by Steven Hoffman

 I'm sure there are more that I'm missing, please open an issue if there's a relevant project that should be added.
 With respect to the MLB Stats API, toddrob99's is probably the most complete of the bunch.
 Bill Petti's baseballr is probably the most complete package in terms of the sources it taps into.
-This package intends to borrow heavily from Bill's project where relevant :).
+Toddrob99's project was incredibly helpful in finding a lot of the nitty gritty details.
+Thank you!

 ### Motivation